rian300500/royal/README.md

 See more here: https://www.postgresql.org/docs/current/functions-admin.html#FUNCTIONS-ADVISORY-LOCKS

 Using advisory locking provides similar advantages to pessimistic locking without having to acquire a row-level lock on the owner record.
-Locking is done using the 2-argument version of `pg_advisory_xact_lock` using values computed based from ther `owner` record's ID and polymorphic name.
+Locking is done using the 2-argument version of `pg_advisory_xact_lock` using values computed based from their `owner` record's ID and polymorphic name.

 e.g. A lock for a `User` record with ID 1 would acquire a lock as so:
 ```sql
 SELECT pg_advisory_xact_lock(hashtext('User'), 1)
 ```

-When using advisory locks, there are situations where lock-keys could potentially experience collissions.
+When using advisory locks, there are situations where lock-keys could potentially experience collisions.
 Since advisory lock keys are 64-bits wide, it is unlikely to happen for most applications, but is still worth considering.

 Two possible situations where these keys would collide are: